7788wangzi/RepositoryPattern/WebServiceDB/Readme.md

 ﻿## Demo of repository pattern with C# and Entity Framework

+## About This Demo
+>>
+|-- ORM
+	|-- Generic
+	|-- Application

+>>

+For above folder structure:

+- Generic, the Generic folder contains two code files `IRepository` and `Repository`, these are files that are independent to our application, meaning you could copy it to your own project.
+- Application, the Application folder contains EntityReposity and UnitOfWork that are related to our application, we make Course entity as a sample, you could follow this pattern to add your own Entity Repository and UnitOfWork code for your own project.

+## Repository Pattern Explanation in-depth
 Benifits
 - Minimizes duplicate query logic
 - Decouples your application from persistence frameworks, there will be a new ORM framework every 2 years.